Blog

 FMDeveloperTool in Claris FileMaker

 Do you host your FileMaker files on a Linux server?
 Have you ever needed to encrypt your FileMaker applications or change the permissions of your users?
 As you are probably aware, FileMaker Pro is not accessible on a Linux server, and consequently, neither are the very useful “developer utilities” that are featured in FMP.
-Until today, if you wanted to modify your FileMaker applications, you would have had to copy your system over to a Mac or Windows machine and then bring it back to your Linux server.
+Until recently, if you wanted to modify your FileMaker applications, you would have had to copy your system over to a Mac or Windows machine and then bring it back to your Linux server.
 This is obviously an annoying process!

 youtube-preview